-- asset management planning activities to support better data management, better service planning, and planning for replacement and enhancement of assets. - > investigations and strategies to support growth. - planned maintenance activities on a greater number of key assets; and - > reactive maintenance budgets to allow for the application of additional resources (time and-or personnel) to address unplanned works.
+- asset management planning activities to support better data management, better service planning, and planning for replacement and enhancement of assets. - > investigations and strategies to support growth. - > planned maintenance activities on a greater number of key assets; and - reactive maintenance budgets to allow for the application of additional resources (time and-or personnel) to address unplanned works.

-Description Impact on proposed rates Impact on debt Impact on Levels of Service Moderate increase in current budgets + \$1.02m or 4.1% added to None this is operational Increase to pay for more maintenance and planning for growth proposed total rates increase expenditure
+Description Impact on proposed rates Impact on debt Impact on Levels of Service Moderate increase in current budgets to pay for more maintenance and planning for growth + \$1.02m or 4.1% added to proposed total rates increase None this is operational expenditure Increase